Practicum

 Overview

-The Seattle University Master of Nonprofit Leadership (MNPL) program offers a practicum for graduate students during their second year of studies.
-The MNPL practicum is designed to (1) support nonprofit organizations in select areas of nonprofit leadership and management, where students work to assess current strategies and make recommendations, and (2) allow our graduate students to apply their education and develop their nonprofit leadership skills through practical application.
+The Seattle University Master of Nonprofit Leadership (MNPL) program offers a practicum for graduate students during their second year of studies, designed to support nonprofit organizations in key areas of leadership and management.
+This practicum provides an opportunity for students to assess current strategies and make recommendations, while also allowing them to apply their education and hone their nonprofit leadership skills through practical application.

 • board governance